tonarino/webrtc-audio-processing/webrtc-audio-processing-sys/README.md

 ### Static linking

-Static linking can be enabled with the `bundler` feature flag.
+Static linking can be enabled with the `bundled` feature flag.